hongkilldong/gvimtogglefullscreen/README.md

 ## About

-Let to switch gVim into full screen and back.
+Allows to switch gVim into full screen and back.
 This extension works more accurately than any other i could find.

 ## Usage